-As the latest World of Warcraft expansion is released “The Battle for Azeroth” it is hard to deny the impact the game has had on a universal scale.
+It is hard to deny the impact World of Warcraft has had on a universal scale.
 Arguably the most successful video game of all time with over 100 million people having played the game from over 244 countries.

 But why has this massive multiplayer online role-playing game (MMORPG) been so successful?
 What has made the game so captivating tapping into the deepest crevasse of human nature?
 I’m sure there are plenty of psychoanalysis’s that would love to mull over such a question all day.
 However, it may surprise some that the Bible actually explains the key factors of understanding the huge popularity of the World of Warcraft franchise.